jpegleg/eaas-deployment-d/README.txt

 # eaas-deployment-d

+Deployment "d" is one of many EaaS deployments I do.
+I also have deployments on bare metal, deployments without containers, deployments at larger scales.
+But this one is very repeatable, and a nice place to start for the paranoid or security focused who do want to use kubernetes.

 Built for Ubuntu (20) microk8s + docker deployment templating.

-The microservices stack in this template is: alphine SFTP site
+The microservices stack in this template is: alpine SFTP site
  HAProxy TLS gateway
  NGINX frontend/web
- Simple Event Correlator frontend/event controller (for an API backend etc, not included here)
+ Simple Event Correlator frontend/event controller (for an API backend etc, backend not included here)

 ...